The 20 Best Status Epilepticus Doctors in New Zealand

 Grafton, AUK, NZ

-Peter Bergin practices in Grafton, New Zealand.
+Peter Bergin practices practicing medicine in Grafton, New Zealand.
 Mr. Bergin is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
-His top areas of expertise are Epilepsy, Status Epilepticus, Seizures, and Photosensitive Epilepsy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Status Epilepticus, Seizures, and Photosensitive Epilepsy.

 Experienced in Status Epilepticus